Value Based Health Care for Musculoskeletal Disorders

 Acted as the physiotherapy expert for the DBC concept for over 10 years

-Lead physiotherapist for the Finnish Olympic Committee, working in the Committee’s elite sports unit and joining the Finnish team in Beijing 2008, London 2012, Sochi 2014, and Rio 2016
+Lead physiotherapist for the Finnish Olympic Committee, working in the Committee’s elite sports unit and joining the Finnish team in Beijing 2008, London 2012, Sochi 2014, Rio 2016, and Tokyo 2021.

 Editor of two physiotherapy and rehabilitation books, which have been used as study material in universities of applied sciences